calceytechnologies/react-native-fast-cached-images/README.md

 - **Cache images to load fast**
 - **Offline image support**
+- **React Context API support for controlling the cache from anywhere**
 - **High quality images shown only when internet connection is available**
 - **Takes only a limited amount of storage for image cache and handles it automatically**